sts08015/risc-v-lab/README.md

 Extended Version of COSE222 Lab

 I implemented risc-v processor that supports every risc-v instructions except privileged instructions.
+Feel free to give feedback via email or github if there are any design flaws.

 ## Testcases
 Below assembly codes are tescases that I made to verify built processor's correctness.